What to look for when buying property for SB 9 development

 3. How big is the existing house and where is it located on the lot?

 Properties that are ideal for SB 9 development feature smaller houses (in comparison to their lot size) that are situated towards the front or back of the lot.

 Remember, the maximum allowable lot split is 60-40.
 If the existing house is located in the center of the property, or if it takes up more than 30-40% of the lot, it might need to be demolished in order to utilize an SB 9 lot split.

-Note: The property division doesn't need to be a straight line, and it is possible to create a "flag lot" to increase square footage on the smaller lot.
+Note: Although some cities place limitations on allowable lot shapes, many allow "flag" lots or other unusual shapes.
+These alternative configurations can be used to increase square footage on the smaller lot.
 However, large lots with proportionately smaller houses situated close to the property line are the best candidates for SB 9 development.

 4. Is the property on an alley or corner?

-Access to a second right-of-way or alley is ideal because it easily allows for dual entrances.
+Access to a second right-of-way or alley is ideal because it easily allows both lots to achieve direct street access.
 There are other options for adding a second entrance and right-of-way, but properties already located on a corner or alley make the process simpler and more convenient.